wolfgangmeyers/aibrush-local-editor/README.md

 Make sure you have NodeJS and yarn installed.

-Navigate to the root of this folder and run:
+Navigate to the root of this folder and install library dependencies:

 ```shell
 yarn